svgeesus/EuroMPE/pitch-dac.md

 Gain error (away from output voltage extremes) ±0.5 (typ) ±2 (max) LSB with a gain error TC of ±0.1ppm/C.

 Bipolar output depends on matching of internal resistor pair, which is typ 0.0015%.
 Do the error analysis here.
-But there is offset and gain trim after this.
+But there is offset and gain trim after this; and matching of internal pair is better than best available LT5400 0.01% pack.

 ## Line regulation